ElektraInitiative/libelektra/src/plugins/backend_odbc/README.md

 If the column for the key-name is not defined as a primary key and multiple rows contain the same key-name, they are treated as one key, where the value is taken from the first row and the metadata is combined.
-If multiple metakeys with the same metakey-name exist for a key, the last meta-value is used.
+If multiple metakeys with the same metakey-name exist for a key, the last metavalue is used.
-This behaviour is part of the internal algorithm of the plugin and could change in the future.
+This behavior is part of the internal algorithm of the plugin and could change in the future.
 So if you want a predictable and expectable behavior, make sure that the described primary- and foreign-key constraints are respected.